ODIM-Project/ODIM/README.md

         - Priority values of node 1, node 2, and node 3 (mandatory if `haDeploymentEnabled` is set to true)

       - `nwPreference` (default value is ipv4.
-If `dualStack` based deployment is selected, resource aggregator API service can be reached via both IPv4 and IPv6 addresses)
+If `dualStack` based deployment is selected, Resource Aggregator API service can be reached via both IPv4 and IPv6 addresses)

       - `odimControllerSrcPath`